She wasn’t what you would call beautiful. She was just a red-haired

 suddenly empty.
 He just wasn’t there.

-living room.
-I followed, seeing his feet sticking straight up under
+the living room.
+I followed, seeing his feet sticking straight

-the sheet, from the corner of my eye.
-I’d once done apprentice
+up under the sheet, from the corner of my eye.
+I’d once

-work for an undertaker and had seen a lot of feet like that.
+done apprentice work for an undertaker and had seen a lot of feet

 "Sorry you had to see him that way,"